-Upgrade Available: Upgrade to a gift package with an extra-soft 12in. plush monk seal!
+Upgrade Available: For an additional $25, upgrade to a gift package with an extra-soft 12in. plush monk seal!
 Package parts will appear in your cart as an additional item when you upgrade.

 *Due to considerable price differences between domestic and international shipping, shipping charges will apply on gift packages being shipped outside of the United States.

 This is a physical product that will be mailed to you and does not come with a digital certificate.
 For downloadable Adopt-a-Seal® options, visit our Digital Downloads page!